ossec/ossec-docker/README.md

 **Description**

-Based on Centos 7, this can be easily adapted for RHEL 7 for FIPS-140-2 compliance.
-By default this container will create a volume to store configurat, log and agent key data under /var/ossec/data.
+Based on Centos 7, this is the official OSSEC project docker container.
+Note: this can be easily adapted for RHEL 7 for FIPS-140-2 compliance.

+By default this container will create a volume to store configuration, log and agent key data under /var/ossec/data.
 Additionally it is configured with a local instance of postfix to send alert notifications.

 **Launch:**